Mileage Reimbursement Rates

 Paying a rate per mile at or lower than AFR means there is no taxable profit and no Class 1A national insurance to pay.
 You can use rates which better reflect your fleet, for example if your cars are more fuel efficient.
 Any excess over these rates will be treated as taxable profit.

-NEW ADVISORY FUEL RATE FOR ALL ELECTRIC CARS ANNOUNCED
+ADVISORY FUEL RATE FOR ALL ELECTRIC AND HYBRID CARS

 A Rate of 4p per mile for pure electric vehicles.
 The new rate for electric cars is called the Advisory Electricity Rate (AER).